okdemdev/okdemdev/README.md

 ## Hi there 👋

-👨‍💻 Junior TypeScript/JavaScript Full Stack Developer | Building Intuitive and Efficient Web Solutions
+👨‍💻 TypeScript/JavaScript Full Stack Developer

 About my skills: